FIFA 22: Which Edition to Buy?

 If you’re a My Best Buy member and you pre-order via Best Buy, you’ll get a free Christian Pulisic Funko Pop! figure.
 It retails for $9.99.

 The FIFA 22 standard edition is the cheapest version of the game.
 It’s also the edition most people should buy.
+So, who should buy the standard FIFA 22 edition?

 - You plan to play FIFA 22 casually.